gregoryjscott/Simpler/CONTRIBUTING.md

 Welcome!
 This document gives you the information needed to become a Simpler contributor.
 Our goal is to make contributing as smooth and as painless as possible.

-If you experience problems or have feedback on this document, please [submit an issue] (#issues).
+If you experience problems or have feedback on this document, please [submit an issue](#issues).

 ## <a name="preparing"></a>Preparing to Contribute